-- Map of the plots (or alternatively a GPS) - 32 yellow (Pantone no. 108U) plastic cups (pit-falls), 10 cm in diameter, 8 cm deep (permanent position in plot).
-At the beginning of the season check if all cups are placed properly - Extra yellow pit-falls for emptying the permanent pit-falls - 4 window traps (permanent locations) - A garden trowel with sharp edge (most relevant in the beginning of the season) - 5 L container for water - 5 L container for wastewater - Detergent: Odour free detergent (Coop Änglemark Bluecare Dishwashing fluid, concentrated, without perfume, colour and preservation agent) - Salt (NaCl) without iodine and anti-caking agent - 20 Metal pegs (to be used in the fen area) - 1 lady's stocking per emptying bout (light brown/skin colored, 20 denier) - A pair of flat tweezers - 36 plastic 100 ml containers with lids - 2 L of 70% ethanol (1400 ml 96% ethanol + 600 ml demineralised water) - Squeeze bottle with tip (for rinsing the stocking and pit-fall with alcohol) - Disposable syringes for removal of surplus water - Ethanol resistant labels (see Appendix 14) - Data form Appendix 6 /note book.
+- Map of the plots (or alternatively a GPS) - 16 yellow (Pantone no. 108U) plastic cups (pitfalls), 10 cm in diameter, 8 cm deep (permanent position in plot).
+At the beginning of the season check if all cups are placed properly - Extra yellow pitfalls for emptying the permanent pitfalls - 4 window traps (permanent locations) - A garden trowel with sharp edge (most relevant in the beginning of the season) - 5 L container for water - 5 L container for wastewater - Detergent: Odour free detergent (Coop Änglemark Bluecare Dishwashing fluid, concentrated, without perfume, colour and preservation agent) - Salt (NaCl) without iodine and anti-caking agent - 20 Metal pegs (to be used in the fen area)

+- 1 lady's stocking per emptying bout (light brown/skin coloured, 20 denier) - A pair of flat tweezers - 20 plastic 100 ml containers with lids - 2 L of 70% ethanol (1400 ml 96% ethanol + 600 ml demineralised water) - Squeeze bottle with tip (for rinsing the stocking and pitfall with alcohol) - Disposable syringes for removal of surplus water - Ethanol resistant labels (see Appendix 14) - Data form Appendix 6 /notebook.

-The location of the study plots are shown on Figure 26.
+The location of the study plots are shown on Figure 27.
 Each plot measures 10 x 20 m and is made up of eight 5 x 5 m squares marked with metal pegs in each corner.
-Each plot is identified with an ID-label, and subplots (with one trap each) are lettered A-H clockwise from the number plate, see figure 27.
+Each plot is identified with an ID-label, and subplots (with one trap each) are lettered A-H clockwise from the number plate, see figure 28.
+Starting from the 2021-season, only 4 pitfall traps (A-D) per plot are opened.